Akshay024/Linear_Regression/README.md

 # Linear_Regression

-This is my first ML project using python libraries like numpy,matplotlib,sys,etc.(without using inbuilt Linear Regression ) This project is to understand the underlying mechanics of linear regression
+ML project using python libraries like numpy,matplotlib,sys,etc.(without using inbuilt Linear Regression ) This project is to understand the underlying mechanics of linear regression

 Problem Description: